mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 To deploy your agent you will need to have a Kubernetes cluster running on GKE.
 You can create a cluster using the Google Cloud Console or the `gcloud` command line tool.

 In this example we will deploy a simple agent to GKE.
 The agent will be a FastAPI application that uses `Gemini 2.0 Flash` as the LLM.
-We can use Vertex AI or AI Studio as the LLM provider using a Environment variable.
+We can use Vertex AI or AI Studio as the LLM provider using the Environment variable `GOOGLE_GENAI_USE_VERTEXAI`.

-## Agent sample

-For each of the commands, we will reference a `capital_agent` sample defined in on the [LLM agent](../agents/llm-agents.md) page.
-We will assume it's in a `capital_agent` directory.

-To proceed, confirm that your agent code is configured as follows:

-1. Agent code is in a file called `agent.py` within your agent directory.
-2. Your agent variable is named `root_agent`.
-3. `__init__.py` is within your agent directory and contains `from . import agent`.

 ## Environment variables